loganjsch/solemate/APISpec.md

 ## 1. Customer Rates a Shoe They Own

-The API calls are made in this sequence when rating a show:
+The API calls are made in this sequence when rating a shoe:
 1. `Get Shoe`
 2. `New Rating`